IgorBuchelnikov/ObservableComputations/README.md

 ## How can I contribute?
 * Presentations, blog posts, tutorials, feedbacks are needed
-* Documentation comments and corrections are welcome
+* Documentation comments and corrections are welcome (I'm not an English speaker)
 * Create a bug report
 * Propose a new feature
 * Create a demo application